 VIEWS FROM THE FRONTLINE / GLOBAL REPORTWhy are people still losing their lives and livelihoods to disasters?

 For decades governments, international institutions, civil society organisations, and people living in at-risk communities have tried to prevent disasters.
-Global and national polices have come and gone.
+Global and national policies have come and gone.
 Yet time and again lives are still devastated by floods, droughts, diseases, food shortages, poverty, conflict and pandemics.
-In 2019, nearly 200 civil society organisations, from more than 40 countries, set out to find out why – by asking those people directly at risk.
+In 2019, over 200 civil society organisations, from more than 40 countries, set out to find out why – by asking those people directly at risk.

 This is the largest independent global review of disaster risk conducted entirely at the local level.